-As a result, a revaluation was reported and a new revaluation reserve was recognized in the amount of BGN 8,298 thousand, net of impairment (Note 12).
+The management has made a detailed analysis of the reports of the licensed appraisers, incl. the sensitivity tests.
+As a result, a revaluation was recorded and a new revaluation reserve was recognized in the amount of BGN 8,298 thousand, net of impairment.